 The history of Pera Chorio and Nisou is indissolubly tied.
 In the old days the shepherds had their pens at the foot of Mount Ierakarka, over time they started to build their homes near their pens, and somehow the settlement of the area began to form.

 During the Medieval years, Pera Chorio had as a metropolis Nisou, which shows even the interconnection of the two communities so far as well as their parallel historical evolution.
-Although in medieval sources there is no mention of Pera Chorio, G. Jeffry (1918 AD) considers that during the Middle Ages it is very likely that in the area the Israeli parish priests, who were working in the great feud and the mansion of the Frankish nobility, lived there.
+Although in medieval sources there is no mention of Pera Chorio, G. Jeffry (1918 AD) considers that during the Middle Ages it is very likely that in the area lived a community, who were working in the great feud and the mansion of the Frankish nobility, lived there.

 Photo: ΓΕΩΡΓΙΑ ΑΤΖΟΛΙΔΑΚΗ